 Inequality in the Arab region has evolved to become one of the main social, economic and political challenges of our times.
 The rich have become richer and the poor have remained embroiled in a struggle to make significant gains in income.
-It is estimated that 55% of the region's income goes to the top 10% compared to 48% in the United States, 36% in Western Europe, and 54% in South Africa.
+The share of the region's income, which flows the top 10%, is estimated at 55%, compared to 48% in the United States of America, 36% in Western Europe, and 54% in South Africa.
 It is also estimated that the top 1% receive more than 25% of the region's income compared to 20% in the United States, 11% in Western Europe, and 17% in South Africa (Alvaredo and Piketty, 2014).
 The persistence of inequality is cause for the adoption of sound and coherent policies backed by political will to empower the lowest income earners in a just, equitable and inclusive manner that respects their human rights.
 However, focusing only on income inequalities is but a piecemeal approach that limits the analysis to a quantitative angle and ignores such social dimensions as gender, age, education, access to resources and decent jobs, opportunities, well-being, health, life expectancy, welfare, assets and social mobility, spatial disparities (rural/urban), among others.

-The Arab NGO Network for Development (ANND) (2016) in its Arab Watch on Economic and Social Rights claims that informal employment is a major determinant of instability at the global and regional levels whereby it represents between half and three quarters of the non-agricultural workforce in developing countries.
-The report adds that perhaps the widening share of informal labour in Arab countries in non-agricultural sectors is mainly the result of policies of 'Openness', neo-liberal globalization, youth boom, rural migration in great numbers as a result of neglecting rural areas in general and the agriculture sector in particular, in addition to large waves of incoming migration (ANND, 2016).
+The Arab NGO Network for Development (ANND) in its 2016 Arab Watch on Economic and Social Rights claims that informal employment is a major determinant of instability at the global and regional levels, as it represents between half and three quarters of the non-agricultural workforce in developing countries.
+The report suggests that the widening share of informal labour in Arab countries in non-agricultural sectors may mainly result from policies of 'Openness', neo-liberal globalization, youth boom, major rural migration arising from neglect in rural areas in general and the agriculture sector in particular, in addition to large waves of incoming migration (ANND, 2016).

 Goal 8 of the 2030 Agenda for Sustainable Development calls for promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
 Within this framework, the economic growth and social protection nexus has recently gained importance in the Arab region, particularly since the notable gains realized by the region in the past two decades in economic growth and GDP were not commensurate with reducing unemployment and were not effectively translated into the creation of decent jobs.
-Even though the Arab region had managed to create some jobs, participation in the labour force stagnates, primarily owing to the relatively low participation of women and youth in the labour force.
-According to Chaaban (2013), at least two thirds of young Arab women (ages 15-29) do not participate in the labor market.
-Similarly, the ILO (2016) estimated the Arab youth labor force participation rate at 30%, which indeed stands much lower than the rest of the world estimated at 46 %.
+Even though the Arab region has managed to create some jobs, participation in the labour force is stagnating, primarily owing to the relatively low participation of women and youth in the labour force.
+According to Chaaban (2013), at least two thirds of young Arab women (ages 15-29) do not participate in the labour market.
+Similarly, the ILO (2016)

+estimated the Arab youth labour force participation rate at 30%, which indeed stands much lower than the rest of the world's estimated 46 %.